Everyone possesses the power to create change in the world but not many believe to possess this power.

 After I also experienced several times that the washing machines leaked dirt and ruined my clothes, I knew that this problem had to be fixed.

-There was a problem that I shared with others.
+There was a problem that I shared with other people.

 2. Communicate the problem with individuals who hold responsibility

-Once you become aware of a problem that you share with others, you need find out why it is not solved yet.
+Once you become aware of a problem, you need find out why it is not solved yet.

 If it is a recent problem, then contact the individuals who hold the responsibility to fix it.